tspears1/github-100/README.md

 - Skip Links
 - Screen Reader friendly labels and instructions
 - Reduced Motion support
-- One handed design patterns for mobile
+- One-handed design patterns for mobile

 ### Motion
-Framer Motion was used to manage most of the motion on the site.
+**Framer Motion** was used to manage most of the motion on the site.
 I wanted the movement to be informative and provide visual feedback to the user.
 I also wanted it to create a delightful experience that would make the site feel more alive and fluid.

 ### Testing
-- Unit tests were written using Vitest specifically to test all formatters and services.
+- Unit tests were written using **Vitest** specifically to test all formatters and services.
-- Axe was used to run an accessibility audit on the site to ensure that it was as accessible as possible.
+- **Axe** was used to run an accessibility audit on the site to ensure that it was as accessible as possible.
-- Lighthouse was used to run a performance audit on the site to ensure that it was as performant as possible and met the Core Web Vitals standards.
+- **Lighthouse** was used to run a performance audit on the site to ensure that it was as performant as possible and met the **Core Web Vitals** standards.

 ### Typing
-JSDoc was used for typing with the aim of being as self-documenting as possible and create better IDE intellisense and type checking.
+**JSDoc** was used for typing with the aim of being as self-documenting as possible and create better IDE intellisense and type checking.
 I also wanted to keep the document as readable as possible so I opted to use the `@typedef` annotation to create custom types that could be reused throughout the document.